boldreports/samples/WPF/WPF.NETCore-Barcode-Extension/README.md

 # Integrating Barcode Extension with Bold Reports in WPF .NET Core

-Enhance your WPF .NET Core applications' reporting capabilities by integrating barcode functionality using Bold Reports.
+Enhance your WPF .NET Core applications reporting capabilities by integrating barcode functionality using Bold Reports.
 Below are the steps to add a barcode extension to the Bold Reports Report Viewer in a WPF .NET Core application.

 ## Requirements

 Ensure you have the following prerequisites before proceeding:

 * Visual Studio 2019 or later
-* .NET 5.0 or later
+* .NET 5.0 or higher

 ## Running the Sample

-1. Open the solution file `ReportViewerWPFCore.sln` in Visual Studio.
+1. Open the solution file **ReportViewerWPFCore.sln** in Visual Studio.
 2. The necessary dependencies will be installed automatically upon compilation:

    | Package                   | Purpose                                                      |
    | ------------------------- | ------------------------------------------------------------ |
    | `BoldReports.WPF`| Contains WPF Reporting controls (Report Viewer and Report Writer) to preview and export the reports.       |

-3. Press `F5` or click the `Run` button in Visual Studio to launch the application.
+3. Press **F5** or click the **Run** button in Visual Studio to launch the application.

 ## Getting Started